AdaptiveMotorControlLab/CellSeg3D/README.md

 **Python 3.8 or 3.9 required.**
 Requires **[napari]**, **[PyTorch]** and **[MONAI]**.

-For PyTorch, please see [PyTorch's website for installation instructions].
+For PyTorch, please see [the PyTorch website for installation instructions].

 A CUDA-capable GPU is not needed but very strongly recommended, especially for training.